 Practical information about Great Zimbabwe Monument & Ruins

 Entrance fee: $5 for Zimbabwe residents, $15 for other visitors (2017).
-Also see the NMMZ site for current prices.
+Check out the NMMZ site for current prices.
 When you pay your entrance fee at the gate, you can hire a National Parks guide to show you around the site, but when I did this the guide wasn’t very personable, and didn’t give me any extra information that wasn’t in the booklet.
 Perhaps this was because there are fewer tourists in this part of the country to give guides the experience they need … perhaps that particular guide was just having a bad day.

 It’s easy to follow the signs and walk around the site without a guide.
 There are information booklets available at the curio shop and directional signs around the site.
 Here’a link to a guide to walking around Great Zimbabwe Monument and Ruins.